 I have come across pointed spear-moss quite often in the neighbourhood, but it seems normally to prefer rather wetter places than the Emthree project.
 However, it now joins list of plants recorded that are said to prefer moister soils: square-stalked St. John's-wort, gipsywort, marsh thistle, greater bird's-foot trefoil.
 All of these grow well in quite dry, or even very dry, places in Emthree and/or The Waste.
 Maybe they can grow almost anywhere and simply have a better ability than some to cope with wetter soils and are normally out-competed on drier ones.

-Since September 2003 the author has been studying a square metre of rough grassland and the immediate surrounding area in his garden in the East Sussex Weald at Sedlescombe near Hastings, UK.
-By May 2006 over 700 species of plants and animals had been identified and there are many more as yet unidentified and, of course, undiscovered.
+Since September 2003 the author has been making a minimum intervention study of a square metre of land and the immediate surrounding area in his garden in the East Sussex Weald at Sedlescombe near Hastings, UK.
+By April 2016 over 1000 species of plants and animals (none of which has been deliberately introduced) had been recorded and the area featured on many TV and radio shows including Spring Watch, and The One Show.

 Monday, February 12, 2007